 Evaluation of adherent mucosal microbiota composition

-Total DNA was extracted from 20 mg of scraped mucosa samples using the PowerFecal DNA Isolation kit (MoBio Laboratories, CA, United States) according to the manufacturer’s protocol.
+Total DNA was extracted from 20 mg of scraped mucosa samples using the PowerFecal DNA Isolation kit (MoBio Laboratories, Carlsbad, CA, United States) according to the manufacturer’s protocol.
 DNA extracts were used for qRT-PCR analysis of the 16S ribosomal genes.
-Total bacteria were quantified by real-time qPCR using specific primers (HAD-1: 5'- TGGCTCAGGACGAACGCTGGCGGC -3' and HAD-2: 5'- CCTACTGCTGCCTCCCGTAGGAGT-3', annealing at 59 ºC), Fast SYBR Green MasterMix (Applied Biosystems, CA, United States) and the StepOne Real-Time PCR system (Applied Biosystems, Life Technologies).
+Total bacteria were quantified by real-time qPCR using specific primers (HAD-1: 5'- TGGCTCAGGACGAACGCTGGCGGC -3' and HAD-2: 5'- CCTACTGCTGCCTCCCGTAGGAGT-3', annealing at 59 ºC), Fast SYBR Green MasterMix (Applied Biosystems) and the StepOne Real-Time PCR system (Applied Biosystems, Life Technologies).
 A standard curve was generated from serial dilutions of a known copy number of the target gene cloned into a plasmid vector as previously described[17].
 DNA were subjected to PCR amplification of the V3-V4 region of the 16S rDNA gene, and sequencing was performed at the GenoToul INRA platform (Castanet-Tolosan, France) using Illumina technology with MiSeq kit V2 2 x 250 bp.
 A total of 747538 high-quality sequences were produced in this study, with an average of 8100 reads per sample.
 Data analysis was performed as previously described[18].

 Analysis of short chain fatty acids

-The Kristensen et al[19] method was used to assay short chain fatty acids (SCFA) in caecal content.
+The Kristensen et al[19] method was used to assay short chain fatty acids (SCFA) in cecal content.
 After bacterial metabolite extraction in supernatant, SCFA were derivatized by esterification and analyzed with a gas chromatograph equipped with a capillary column (30 m, 0.32 mm ID, RestekRtx 502.2) and fitted with a flame ionization detector.
 SCFA concentrations were determined by external standards with reference to internal standards.

 Statistical analysis

 The animal number for each group (n = 12) was the minimal number necessary to obtain statistically exploitable results according to the variables studied and the variability of the model.
-Results are expressed as means ± SE.
-The mean of differential values for each time period was assessed by ANOVA with Bonferroni post-hoc test.
+Results are expressed as means ± standard error.
+The mean of differential values for each time period was assessed by analysis of variance with Bonferroni post-hoc test.
 For repeated measurements, time was added as a repeated factor.
 All analyses were performed with RStudio software version 1.0.143 with packages lme4, car, and lsmeans.
 For all statistical tests, the level of significance was set to P < 0.05.
-Principal component analysis (PCA) was performed at phylum and family-level taxonomy to assess the evolution of adherent-microbiota composition at day 0, 7, 10, 13 and 28.
+Principal component analysis was performed at phylum and family-level taxonomy to assess the evolution of adherent-microbiota composition at day 0, 7, 10, 13, and 28.
 The analysis of similarity, conducted with the ANOSIM test, was used to assess the correlation between ecological distance (based on family composition) and time groups.
 16S rDNA analysis was performed using R software and in-house pipeline as previously published[18].

 RESULTS

-Comprehensive follow-up of DSS-treated mice shows that the inflammation peak occurred two days after DSS removal with a progressive return to basal values
+Comprehensive follow-up of DSS-treated mice shows that the inflammation peak occurred 2 d after DSS removal with a progressive return to basal values